MuhammadMajiid/UART/README.md

 **Author**: *Mohamed Maged Elkholy*

+**Personal Email**: *majiidd17@icloud.com*

 **Education**: *Electronics and communication department, Senior-1 student.*

 **College**: *Faculty of engineering, Alexandria university, Egypt.*

-**Brief info.**: *Interested in Digital IC Design and verfication, seeking any chance to enhance my knowledge and empower my skills.*
+**Brief info.**: *Interested in Digital IC Design and Verfication, seeking any chance to enhance my knowledge and empower my skills.*

+#### About the project

-**About the project**: *Implemented a full UART using Verilog HDL from scratch, considering all the RTL guidlines and clean code best practices.
+*Implemented a full UART using Verilog HDL from scratch, considering all the RTL guidlines and clean code best practices.
 Wrote a test bench for each module and for the top modules, used ModelSim to run the simulation.*